 There are 3 categories of the supernatural manifestation of the gift of tongues, based on usage:

-- Spoken, unlearned human languages generally proclaimed among pre-believers to get their attention focused on God.
+- Spoken, unlearned human languages generally proclaimed among pre-Jesus-followers to get their attention focused on God.
 (Acts 2)

-- The gift spoken in a Jesus-believer’s meeting, but only when someone is present who can demonstrate the gift of interpretation of tongues. (sometimes being one and the same person) (1 Corinthians 14).
+- The gift spoken in a meeting of Jesus-followers, but only when someone is present who can demonstrate the gift of interpretation of tongues. (sometimes being one and the same person) (1 Corinthians 14).

 - Private devotional use of tongues in prayer, praise, and song.
 (1 Corinthians 14)